cjyuan/cyf-notes/ITP-Onboarding-PR.md

 Once you've finished making changes, please leave a comment on this PR so I’ll get notified.
 Thanks!

 ---

-The 3rd and 5th items in the original Self-check list would have already implied your implementation meets all those requirements listed in the `README.md` file of the exercise.
-An alternative to make the spec available to the reviewer could be to include a link to the relevant backlog or to the `README.md` file.
+In your PR description, instead of including the checklist from the project's `README.md`, you can check off the 3rd and 5th items in the original Self-check list to confirm that your implementation meets all the requirements outlined in the project's `README.md`.

 I restored the original checklist in your PR description. can you check them to make them look like
 ![image](https://github.com/user-attachments/assets/6f85e6c5-4dd7-49aa-a9fc-e17a9dc2189d)